 Change your Steam profile name

-- Log into Steam and select Friends from the top menu.
+- Log into Steam and select your current username in the upper right-hand corner

 - Type over your existing name to change it.

-- Select OK at the bottom to save it.
+- Select ‘Save Changes’ at the bottom to save it.

 Can I Set up a new Steam account and transfer my games?